 Heidegger’s Πολις and the “Demonic” Characterization of Power

 Unresolved is the popular opinion on Heidegger’s neglect to speak about the horrors committed by the Nazi party, including his neglect to speak about his membership in the party and his participation in party activity during his rectorship at Freiberg University.
 The most popular opinion views Heidegger’s silence as damaging to his character, if not also to his philosophy as well.
 Michael Allen Gillespie, for example, has directly attacked Heidegger’s political project as it manifested at the University of Freiberg, specifically on account of Heidegger’s endorsement of the führerprinzip.
 However, and despite the demands which may still press upon us today, we must avoid slandering Heidegger’s character — certainly if this is merely for the sake of our own reputations.
 To be sure, such virtue signalling obstructs a genuine understanding of Heidegger’s silence and, as a consequence, a genuine understanding of his philosophy too.
 However, there is also a more pressing issue.
 Insofar as Heidegger’s philosophy has attempted a novel interpretation of the subiectum of the being of the world, his philosophy demands the articulation of a novel political theory beyond liberalism and its subject matter — the “I, myself”, “man”, or “humanity”.
 We can be sure that such subjectivist politics no longer satisfy our content.
-Therefore, in this article, we will explore Heidegger’s philosophy by way of his silence, in order to understand the object of any political philosophy which follows from Heidegger’s interpretation of the subiectum.
+Therefore, in this article, we will explore Heidegger’s political philosophy by way of his silence, in order to understand the object of any political philosophy which follows from Heidegger’s interpretation of the subiectum.

-First, in order to shed light on his philosophy (especially by way of his silence), we choose to refer to Gesamtausgabe, volume 54 — a collection of edited material from Heidegger’s lecture course conducted during the winter term of 1942–1943 at the University of Freiburg.
+First, in order to shed light on his political philosophy, we choose to refer to Gesamtausgabe, volume 54 — a collection of edited material from Heidegger’s lecture course conducted during the winter term of 1942–1943 at the University of Freiburg.
 (We take notice of the dates.)
 In this volume, we find Heidegger eager to transport his students’ thinking away from any modern prejudices.
 His ambition is to wrench Parmenides’ goddess, Αληθεια (Alētheia), from any associations which our translation into Truth might provoke.
 Heidegger seeks to redeem αληθεια from the Latinization of Ancient Greek culture.
 However, it is within The Third Directive, section number 6, where we find Heidegger initiating a reflection on what might rightly be considered the kernel of his political philosophy.
 This section includes a reflection on αληθεια and its opposites, specifically with regards to the πολις (polis, commonly translated as “city”, or “one’s community”).
 We begin here, with Heidegger reflecting on the meaning of the word πολις,

 “What is the πολις?